 OER are learning objects that have a copyright license which allows for the resources to be freely used and revised without permission.
 They can range from full, peer-reviewed textbooks to worksheets and lesson plans.
 These educational resources can help you by providing tools to use in your class.
 They can also help your students because they could be used to replace high-cost materials.

 Want to learn more?
-Check out the Scholarly Publishing and Academic Resources Coalition OER Fact Sheet.
+Check out our Open Educational Resources guide.

 The mission of the Center for the Advancement of Learning (CAL) is to promote effective and innovative instruction and course design across all colleges and campuses.
 CAL supports the advancement of evidence-based teaching practices that promote learning and the professional development of all members of UDC’s teaching community.

 You can learn more about CAL on their website.